Program dates: June 28 to August 10, 2014

 These teams will develop skills of agency, self-motivation, fundraising, marketing and producing; exercise planning and communication functions; master the elevator pitch; devise innovative ways to do, fund and market their work; learn business skills to maximize creative opportunity; use social media to develop their audience.
 They will come together, develop connections, build relationships, collaborate and develop the habit of mind to put their artistic work out into the contemporary world.
 They will learn how to take better charge of their future careers.

-Check out this article in the Duke Chronicle that explains what Duke in Chicago is all about:
+Check out this article in the Duke Chronicle about the Duke in Chicago program!